ThinkParQ/beegfs-rust/README.md

 (3) On the mgmtd install the key and cert at /etc/beegfs.
 On nodes with the CTL install the certificate to /etc/beegfs.

-Alternatively, disable TLS using `--tls-enable=false`.
+Alternatively, disable TLS using `--tls-disable`.

 ## Provide BeeMsg authentication file

 To use BeeMsg authentication, you have to provide the same BeeMsg authentication file used for the other nodes (formerly known as "connAuthFile").
 The default location is `/etc/beegfs/conn.auth`, but can be overridden using `--auth-file`.

-Alternatively, disable BeeMsg authentication using `--auth-enable=false`.
+Alternatively, disable BeeMsg authentication using `--auth-disable`.

 ## Set up the database